ceresisonline/touchup/README.md

 # touchup
-a shell script to update various types of packages on debian
+A shell script used to update various types of packages on Debian-based systems